RocketMan/zookeeper/CONTRIBUTING.md

 (in `engine`), the presentation, which is contained in `js` and `ui`, and the controllers, which are in `controllers`.

+The API implementation is contained in `api`.
+Detailed information on the [Zookeeper JSON:API](docs/API.md) is available here.

 The following is an overview of the source code directory structure:

     project-root/